Bee Hive, Alabama

 Bee Hive, also spelled Beehive, is an unincorporated community in Lee County, Alabama, United States.
 It is part of the Columbus, Georgia-Alabama Metropolitan Area.
-Originally named for an apiary located along Wire Road near the Macon County line, the Bee Hive community today lies near the southwest periphery of the city limits of Auburn.It is the birthplace of James D. Edmondson.
+Originally named for an apiary located along Wire Road near the Macon County line, the Bee Hive community now lies near the southwestern periphery of Auburn's city limits.
+It is the birthplace of James D. Edmondson.
 A post office operated under the name Beehive from 1896 to 1902.